This page contains affiliate links. Please read our disclosure for more info.

 Will your travel insurance cover coronavirus?
-Here are the policies of three companies that allow post departure travel insurance (more general details on them are found below).
+Here are the policies of four companies that allow post departure travel insurance (more general details on them are found below).

-As of 1 August 2020, SafetyWing nomad insurance does cover coronavirus as long as it was not contracted before your policy start date.
+SafetyWing nomad insurance does cover COVID-19 as long as it was not contracted before your policy start date.

 Testing for COVID-19 will only be covered if deemed medically necessary by a physician.
 The antibody test is not covered, as it is not medically necessary.